HenryHuang2/NYC-Yellow-Taxi-Demand-Analysis/README.md

 # Some code reference
 Use of folium: https://towardsdatascience.com/folium-and-choropleth-map-from-zero-to-pro-6127f9e68564 <br />
-Use of Spark/statsmodel/geopands/folium: MAST30034 Tutorial (Really appreciate it!!).
+Use of Spark/statsmodel/geopands/folium: MAST30034 Tutorial.